franko/gsl-shell/doc/source/graphics.rst

 we have added some empty plots so that you can see something inside the window.

-Then we should figure out how to access a particulat plot.
-This is done via the method :func:`attach` with a string that identifies the drawing area.
-This sequence is formed like a sequence on integer numbers separated by a commas.
-For each number we enter in a subdivision of the plot by choosing a particular slot number from 1 up to the number of slot.
-As the subdivision can be nested you should specify as many numbers as are the depth level of the nesting.
+Now let us see how to specify a particulat drawing area once the :func:`layout` is done.
+Drawing are specification is done with the method :func:`attach` with a string that identifies the drawing area.
+The string should be a list of comma separated integer number in the form 'n1,n2,...,nk'.
+With each number you identify the element of the current subdivision and the following numbers will select recursively the nested subdivisions.
+As the subdivision can be nested at arbitrary depth you should specify as many numbers as are the depth level of the drawing are you want to address.

 For examples, to identify the drawing area in the sample above the following string should be used: '1,1', '1,2', '2'.
 You can attach a plot to a particular drawing area by using the method :func:`attach` as follows::